ARTariqDev/Flow/README.md

 - **Stopwatch**
 - **To-Do List**
 - **Dynamic Home Screen**: Displays any upcoming events, your current/remaining to-dos, any upcoming alarms, active timers, or an active stopwatch.

-## Steps to Run the App
-- do git clone or download as zip
-- npm install (to download dependencies)
-- npm install axios
-- npm install react-switch
-- Then do npm start to start react Frontend
-- Then do node server.js to start Backend